Welcome to the Guided Tour Of Dynamics 365 Enterprise for IT Professionals

 - Cost-effectively supports the IT needs of the business through Life Cycle Services (LCS)

-The Azure based collaboration portal allows project managers, IT professionals, and partners visibility into the deployment of your ERP and CRM projects.
+The Azure based collaboration portal allows project managers, IT professionals, and partners visibility into the deployment of your Dynamics 365 Enterprise projects.
 This project transparency allows your company better time to value, and lower total cost of ownership.

 LCS gives your company: